OpenEvalProject/evals/manuscripts/elife-59525/v2/manuscript.md

 The Abstract Matching (AM) test (Glahn et al., 2000) is a validated test of executive function.
 Subjects are presented with two pairs of objects at the bottom left and right of the screen whose perceptual dimensions (e.g. color and shape) vary.
 Subjects were presented with a target object in the upper middle of the screen and had to classify the target using its perceptual dimensions to one of the two pairs, based on a set of implicit, abstract rules.
 The abstract matching paradigm evaluates abstraction and cognitive flexibility and depends upon the prefrontal cortex (Berman et al., 1995).

-## Statistical analysis of cognitive data
+### Statistical analysis of cognitive data

 Apart from the Bayesian analyses, statistical analyses were implemented by the SAS software version 9.4.
 In view of the learning effect with repeated cognitive testing, it is difficult to pinpoint when any cognitive domain returns to baseline.
 We could therefore not simply compare recovery times between individual cognitive tests, as we had planned.
 Instead, in order to test whether there was a difference in recovery times between cognitive domains, we opted for a Bayesian regression approach using all the data from the anesthetized subjects as well as the non-anesthetized controls.
 For this analysis, we used the brms package in R (R Foundation for Statistical Computing, Vienna, Austria), which uses Stan for full Bayesian inference.
 We simulated M samples from the (posterior) conditional distribution of the model parameters given the data, and for each set of simulated model parameters, we calculated the corresponding recovery time, thus we obtained M samples of recovery times.
 Then, based on these simulated recovery times, we further calculated the corresponding differences in recovery times between pairs of cognitive tests (or domains), and evaluated the posterior probability of one cognitive test recovering more than 30 min before another test [P(diff >30 min|data)] by checking the sample proportion in the posterior sample.
 The recovery time involves both performance accuracy and performance speed.
 Both processes are defined by the time for anesthetized subjects to have the test score back to their respective accuracy/speed baseline scores.
 Regarding priors, we chose normal priors with a large variance, which is a routine choice for non-informative flat priors.

 Multiple statistical comparisons were separately conducted on the standardized accuracy and speed indices, which were two metrics to evaluate each task performance.
-We used nonlinear mixed-effects models (NLMM) based on a damped exponential in time to fit the data of each task at all time-points, that is yt=ybaseline+α+β*eγt, where yt is the task performance response at time t, ybaseline is the pre-treatment baseline response, α is the random intercept, β is the random slope, and γ is the coefficient of the fixed-effect time t.
-Based on our model, the recovery time was calculated by T=log⁡-αβ/γ.
-The random intercept α and the random slope β are independent, and distributed from normal distributions.
+We used nonlinear mixed-effects models (NLMM) based on a damped exponential in time to fit the data of each task at all time-points, that is $y_{t}=y_{baseline}+\alpha+\beta*e^{\gammat},$ where $y_{t}$ is the task performance response at time t, $y_{baseline}$ is the pre-treatment baseline response, $\alpha$ is the random intercept, $\beta$ is the random slope, and $\gamma$ is the coefficient of the fixed-effect time t.
+Based on our model, the recovery time was calculated by $T=log⁡-\frac{\alpha}{\beta}/\gamma.$ The random intercept $\alpha$ and the random slope $\beta$ are independent, and distributed from normal distributions.
 Some NLMMs were degenerated to models with a fixed intercept or a fixed slope according to goodness of fit.
 The appeal of NLMM analysis is its flexibility in modeling the nonlinear trend of cognitive data with repeated measures over time and the ability to adjust the pre-treatment baseline performance.
 In order to test against the alternative hypothesis that there was a significant difference at the end of the 3-hr period between the anesthetized group and the control group, we performed model-based multiple testing on the least squares means of predicted response difference at 3 hr.
 For accuracy and speed of each task, the point estimates of the difference as well as the Bonferroni corrected confidence intervals (CI) of the difference with an overall significance level 0.05 were reported.
 The p-values of testing difference between groups should be compared to the corrected level 0.05/6=0.0083.
 For both accuracy and speed estimates of recovery time (measured in hours) in each testing domain, we based our estimates on 10,000 Markov Chain Monte Carlo samples.
 For these simulations, we present posterior probabilities and corresponding 90% credible intervals for differences between cognitive domains in recovery times.

-## Actigraphy
+### Actigraphy

 In order to assess and control for differences in baseline sleep-wake rhythms and to potentially evaluate the effect of isoflurane anesthesia on subsequent rest activity behavior, participants were trained and instructed to wear a wrist GT3X + device (ActiGraph) on their nondominant wrist beginning at the conclusion of their baseline visit, 1 week before prior to and 1 week following their assigned study day.
 Actigraphy data were downloaded to a computer and GT3X + devices recharged on the study day and again at completion 1 week following the study day.
 Raw activity counts for each subject were binned into 1 min epochs and analyzed for bouts of inactivity using the Cole-Kripke scoring algorithm (Cole et al., 1992), included in the ActiLife 6.7.2 software.
 For each subject, minutes of inactivity each hour were calculated.
 ActiLife’s wear time validation was employed using default settings to confirm that subjects used the GT3X + monitor as instructed.
 Hours in which wear time validation revealed that the watch was not worn were excluded from the analysis.

-## Statistical analysis of actigraphy data
+### Statistical analysis of actigraphy data

 Actigraphy data were imported into Prism 5.0d (GraphPad) and analyzed with a two-way ANOVA with Time in hours relative to the midnight before testing and Treatment Group (Isoflurane Exposed or Awake Controls) as the two factors.
 Effects of Time, Treatment Group, and the interaction between these two factors were considered to be significant for p values < 0.05.
 Due to asynchrony in times during which the GT3X + device was not worn across individuals, it was not possible to conduct a repeated measures two-way ANOVA.
 To obtain a graphical best fit of actigraphy data, we performed a standard Cosinar analysis.

 ## Results

-## Participants
+### Participants

 The study received ethics committee approval at all three sites independently; written informed consent was obtained after careful discussion with each participant.
 The average age of all study participants was 27 (±4.5) years, with 50% females.
 There were no adverse events during the course of the study or at 1-week follow up at the completion of the study.

-## Recovery of cognitive functions after general anesthesia
+### Recovery of cognitive functions after general anesthesia

 We administered six distinct cognitive tests at baseline and twice per hour for 3 hr after exposure to general anesthesia or a comparable period without anesthetic exposure in the control participants.
 The order of the MP, PVT, DSST, NBCK, VOLT, and AM tests was randomized between subjects but consistent within subjects.
 In anesthetized volunteers (with correction for learning based on results from tests taken at corresponding times by the non-anesthetized controls), the accuracy and speed of all six cognitive tests were significantly impaired compared with the pre-anesthetic baseline assessments (all twelve statistical tests yielded p<0.008, with adjustments for multiple comparisons).
 Thus, the first question answered is that all tests were impaired at initial recovery.